santitee/studio/CONTRIBUTING.md

 #### Terminal 2: Run the Web Application (Next.js)

-In another terminal window, navigate to the project directory and start the Next.js development server:
+In another terminal window, navigate to the project directory, and start the Next.js development server:

 ```bash
 npm run dev